PacmanBits/PromiseStore/README.md

 ```

 ## Why Not Both?
-PromiseStore comes ready to let you use bothy out-of-the-box.
+PromiseStore comes ready to let you use both property and chaining methodds out-of-the-box.
 Think chaining is too flashy when you only need a single function?
 No problem!
 Callbacks as a second parameter too clumsy?
 Forget'm.

 ```javascript
 import Store from "./store";